What are the implications of the Centers for Medicare & Medicaid Services’ decision to cover aducanumab with evidence development?

 The significance: Does aducanumab make a real difference to patients’ lives?

-At Sharlin Health and Neurology in Springfield, we feel the FDA approval aducanumab warrants that the drug should be made accessible to people who have medicare or medicaid.
+At Sharlin Health and Neurology near Springfield, we feel the FDA approval aducanumab warrants that the drug should be made accessible to people who have medicare or medicaid.

 Aducanumab is not a magic bullet or miracle cure.
 But it is a start.